Yi-Jiahe/advent-of-code-2018/README.md

 ### Day 3: No Matter How You Slice It

-Given a list of rectangular claims to a sheet of fabric, find the total area of the overlapping claims (part 1).
+Given a list of rectangular claims to a sheet of fabric, find the total area of the overlapping claims (part 1), and find the only claim which does not overlap any other (part 2).

 ## License